mredenti/modern-cmake/episodes/01-intro.md

 - Build systems describe exactly how to build targets.
 - Build system generators describe general relationships.
 - Modern CMake is simpler and reduces the chance of build problems.
+- CMake is not a build system, it is a cross-platform build generator.

 ::::::::::::::::::::::::::::::::::::::::::::::::